EzhilkumaranJ/Tic-Tac-Toe/README.md

 * HTML5 Canvas is used to draw game borad, circle and cross.

 * Other libraries used - Underscore.js, jquery

+## Implementation

+* Server code is divided in two files - app.js and game_app.js

+* In app.js, all the network related logics are described, also server running code is described here.

+* In game_app.js, all the game related logics are described.

 ## How to start